The Black Decameron: Synopsis

 Each story starts with a griot introduction in the Wolof language by korafola Bana Cissokho.

 La regina bella (The Beautiful Queen): A queen is single and decides to marry and she puts her suitors on harsh trials of strength and courage.
 Knowing that all former candidates had perished this way, N'sani plans to win the queen's hand by cunning and trickery.

-Guarigione di una pazza per gli uomini (Healing of a Woman Crazy for Men): A man is married to a nymphomaniac and asks his friend's help to solve this problem.
+Guarigione di una pazza per gli uomini (Healing of a Woman Crazy for Men): A man is married to a nymphomaniac and asks for his friend's help to solve this problem.

 Gli amanti puniti (The Punished Lovers): A fisherman suspects that his wife Adu is cheating on him and pretends to be blind to learn the truth.

-Vendetta di prostituta (Vengeance of the Prostitute): Elders in a village punish men who sleep with prostitute Mande and she sets a trap to the elders in order to expose their hypocrisy.
+Vendetta di prostituta (Vengeance of the Prostitute): Elders in a village punish men who sleep with prostitute Mande and she sets a trap for the elders in order to expose their hypocrisy.

-Che cosa non ha fatto (What He Did Not Do): Handsome and "well-endowed" Simoa gets drunk of too much toddy and wears women's clothes.
-He soon contemplates that his drag may also bring some advantages and arrives at the house of a village judge to be his "new wife" but ends up sleeping with all women of the household.
+Che cosa non ha fatto (What He Did Not Do): Handsome and "well-endowed" Simoa gets drunk on too much toddy and wears women's clothes.
+He soon contemplates that his drag may also bring some advantages and arrives at the house of a village judge to be his "new wife" but ends up sleeping with all the women of the household.